BDC Hamburger Icon

 • What price allows me to generate a reasonable profit?

-“It’s much easier for people to decide whether they can beat that minimum than guessing how many sales they may make,” said Rob Stephens, founder of CFO Perspective
+“It’s much easier for people to decide whether they can beat that minimum than guessing how many sales they may make,” said Rob Stephens, founder of CFO Perspective.

-If you are expanding your business
+You are expanding your business.

 “These investments might be a new product or location,” Stephens said.
 “I’ve done break-even calculations many times for modeling the minimum sales needed to cover the costs of a new location.”